euruko/euruko2020.github.io/README.md

 ## Deployments

-⚠️ The `master` branch is deployed automatically!
-If you make changes to the `master` branch, they *WILL* go live on the internet.
+⚠️ The `main` branch is deployed automatically!
+If you make changes to the `main` branch, they *WILL* go live on the internet.

 ## Usage